 The Response

-Initially, no vaccine or effective therapeutic currently existed to combat COVID-19.
-As a consequence, we need to use non-pharmaceutical interventions (NPIs) to combat and control the spread of the virus.
-These include:
+Initially, no vaccine or effective therapeutic existed to combat COVID-19.
+As a consequence, we needed to use non-pharmaceutical interventions (NPIs) to combat and control the spread of the virus.
+These measures include:

 - Social distancing, which limits contact between people and reduces the opportunity for transmission